marijnh/Eloquent-JavaScript/03_functions.md

 {{index substitution}}

-A _pure_ function is a specific kind of value-producing function that not only has no side effects but also doesn't rely on side effects from other code—for example, it doesn't read global bindings whose value might change.
+A _pure_ function is a specific kind of value-producing function that not only has no side effects, but also doesn't rely on side effects from other code—for example, it doesn't read global bindings whose value might change.
 A pure function has the pleasant property that, when called with the same arguments, it always produces the same value (and doesn't do anything else).
 A call to such a function can be substituted by its return value without changing the meaning of the code.
 When you are not sure that a pure function is working correctly, you can test it by simply calling it and know that if it works in that context, it will work in any context.
 Nonpure functions tend to require more scaffolding to test.

 {{index optimization, "console.log"}}